backstage/backstage/plugins/home/api-report.md

   ContextProvider?: ((props: any) => JSX.Element) | undefined;
 }) => JSX.Element;

-// Warning: (ae-missing-release-tag) "ComponentRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ComponentRenderer = {
   Renderer?: (props: RendererProps) => JSX.Element;